 Personal property includes all your belongings that are not covered by the landlord.
-This means the things you have brought into the dwelling that belong to you.
+Usually, this consists of the things you have brought into the dwelling and belong to you.
 Replacing everything you have purchased, from furniture to clothing and electronics can quickly add up.
 Most people do not know how much they have to replace until something happens.
 Being able to replace most of your things with assistance could have significant savings on your budget.

 - Other Living Expenses

-Having to relocate during a disaster is no fun, but having a renter's policy that will help pay for somewhere to live, or the food you have to buy can give you some relief.
-This will keep your expenses lower than if you still had to pay for rent, and somewhere else to live while your place is undergoing repairs.
+Having to relocate during a disaster is no fun, but having a renters policy that will help pay for somewhere to live, or the food you have to buy can give you some relief.
+Having a renters policy may keep your expenses lower than if you still had to pay for rent, and find somewhere else to live while your place is undergoing repairs.

-Your electronics or other items could possibly be covered if you're away on a trip, or your child is at college.
-Your policy may have this addition, which works well if you're ever faced with something being stolen.
+Your electronics or other items may be covered if you take them with you when you're away on a trip, or they accompany your child to college.